bUnit-dev/bUnit/docs/readme.md

 # Blazor Component Testing

-This framework's goal is to make it easy to write _comprehensive, stable unit tests_ for Blazor Components/Razor Components.
+This library's goal is to make it easy to write _comprehensive, stable unit tests_ for Blazor Components/Razor Components.

 1. [Introduction](#introduction)
 2. [Getting started](#getting-started)